Advanced

 # => Estimated time: 180s (~3 minutes, 64% reduction)Key Takeaway: Claude optimizes CI/CD by parallelizing jobs, adding caching, conditional execution, and using faster runners.
 Reduces build time 50-70%.

-Why It Matters: Slow CI pipelines reduce developer productivity - waiting per commit kills flow.
-Pipeline optimization requires understanding job dependencies and GitHub Actions features.
-AI analysis identifies parallelization opportunities humans miss.
+Why It Matters: Slow CI pipelines directly reduce developer productivity - waiting minutes per commit interrupts flow and discourages frequent small commits.
+Pipeline optimization requires understanding job dependency graphs, caching strategies, and GitHub Actions runner capabilities that few developers know comprehensively.
+AI analysis identifies parallelization opportunities that sequential thinkers miss and proposes dependency-aware caching strategies.
+Teams with optimized pipelines commit more frequently and receive faster feedback loops.

 Example 74: Infrastructure as Code with Terraform